Chicago Mayor Rahm Emanuel wants Jussie Smollett to foot bill for police probe

 Two brothers, Ola and Abel Osundairo, were arrested during the investigation but later released by police.
 Smollett, 36, was taken into custody in February after police said he paid the brothers $3,500 via a check to attack him because he was unhappy with his salary on "Empire."

-Smollett said during a brief news conference following the charges being dismissed that he has been "truthful" from the beginning.
+Smollett said during a brief news conference after the charges were dismissed that he has been "truthful" from the beginning.

-Mayor Emanuel said Smollett paying the city what it spent during the police probe will, "in a small way," be an acknowledgment from the actor that he is guilty.
+Emanuel said Smollett's paying the city back for what it spent on the police probe would, "in a small way," be an acknowledgment from the actor that he is guilty.

 "Our officers did a great job.
 They took a crime that was called a hate crime for sexual orientation and for race.
 They took it seriously.
 They dedicated their resources to deal with it, to find out who perpetrated it and we found out that the person calling the police was the perpetrator," he said.
 "That is what the grand jury believed."